 Because… Excellent posture is not only beautiful to look at, but it also reflects self-confidence.
 This can be beneficial in any environment where you want to be more impressive, like at a job interview or on a first date!
 Improper posture causes misalignment in your spine, and this can put excessive stress and strain on muscles, joints and the supporting connective tissues.

-Your chiropractor defines posture as: “The position of the human body relative to gravity.”
+Your chiropractor defines posture as: “The position of the human Healthy Body relative to gravity.”
 Relative to gravity is important here, because this is the force that can cause the pain and damage related to improper postural positions.

 Posture can be either dynamic or static, but both are important when it comes to your functional strength and stability.
-Dynamic posture is related to your body position while performing different activities like running or climbing, whereas static posture is more related to positions like sitting or standing.
+Dynamic posture is related to your Healthy Body position while performing different activities like running or climbing, whereas static posture is more related to positions like sitting or standing.

 Regardless of which type of posture you are talking about, one of the most important factors in good posture is the proper curvature of your spine.
 The spinal column is made up of 26 bones stacked one on top of another, combined to form 4 different postural curves from top to bottom: cervical, thoracic, lumbar and sacral.